North Vancouver (district municipality): History

 Economic prosperity and rapid growth in the Lower Lonsdale area of North Vancouver led to the establishment in 1907 of the separate City of North Vancouver, with a population of approximately 1,500.
-West Vancouver separated from the District in 1912.
-Apart from the addition of Moodyville in 1915, the boundaries of the City have not changed, even though far more people now call the District home.
+West Vancouver separated from the district in 1912.
+Apart from the addition of Moodyville in 1915, the boundaries of the city have not changed, even though far more people now call the district home.

 Communications with Vancouver have always been an important factor in the development of the North Shore.
 The first ferry service was supplied by "Navvy Jack’s" rowboat in 1866.
-In 1867, the Sea Foam established regular ferry service that continued until 1958.
+In 1867, the Sea Foam established a regular ferry service that continued until 1958.
 The SeaBus re-established water transportation in 1977.
 Rail service was slower in developing.
 While the Pacific Great Eastern Railway inaugurated a 12.7-mile run from North Vancouver to Whytecliff Park in 1914, it was not until the completion of the first Second Narrows Bridge in 1925 that rail and road links with the Lower Mainland supplemented the local ferry service.

 Early plans for North Vancouver were ambitious.
 However, early grandiose plans met with a number of setbacks.
 The real estate boom was overtaken by a worldwide depression in 1913 and then World War I delayed many projects.
 The depression that began in 1929, coupled with disruptions to communications over the Second Narrows caused by ships colliding with the bridge, led to economic difficulties and severe tax shortfalls.
-Both the City and the District were placed in receivership in 1933.
-But the opening of the second road crossing, the Lions' Gate Bridge in 1938 was a significant factor in making the North Shore more accessible.
+Both the city and the district were placed in receivership in 1933.
+But the opening of the second road crossing, the Lions Gate Bridge, in 1938 was a significant factor in making the North Shore more accessible.
 And the war years led to an economic revival of North Vancouver, especially because of the many ships built in the Burrard Dry Dock at the foot of Lonsdale for the Canadian war effort.

-In the postwar years, the City and the District of North Vancouver boomed, with most of the growth taking place in the District because of its greater land resources.
+In the postwar years, the city and the District of North Vancouver boomed, with most of the growth taking place in the district because of its greater land resources.

+Since 2018, there have been proposals to amalgamate the District of North Vancouver with the City of North Vancouver into a single North Vancouver.
+Surveys have shown that the majority of the municipalities' residents support the idea, and many do not even know that the city and the district are separate entities.